2024-25 Budget – Tax Measures

 To elect for personal assessment, eligible taxpayers should complete Part 7 of his/her tax return for individuals (BIR60) for the year of assessment 2023/24.
 Individuals having salaries income only, but no business profits and rental income, need not elect for personal assessment.

-The proposed reduction will reduce taxpayers’ amount of tax payable for the year of assessment 2023/24.
+The reduction will reduce taxpayers’ amount of tax payable for the year of assessment 2023/24.
 Taxpayers should file their profits tax returns and tax returns for individuals for the year of assessment 2023/24 as usual.
-Upon enactment of the relevant legislation, the Inland Revenue Department will effect the reduction in the final assessment.
-For any final assessment for the year of assessment 2023/24 issued before the enactment of the law, the Inland Revenue Department will make a reassessment after the enactment.
+The Inland Revenue Department will effect the reduction in the final assessment.
+For any final assessment for the year of assessment 2023/24 issued before the enactment of the law, the Inland Revenue Department will make a reassessment.
 Taxpayers are not required to make any applications or enquiries to the Department.

 Implementing a two-tiered standard rates regime for salaries tax and tax under personal assessment